openhwgroup/programs/README.md

 ### platform
 Information about the hardware and software of the physical platforms built to demonstrate the capabilities of the CORE-V cores.
-Coming soon.

 ## Issues and Troubleshooting
 If you find any problems or issues with the documentation, please check out the [issue